Maven Repositories

 See also the Introduction to Repositories and Repository Layout.

-As you may know, Maven addresses artifacts using artifact coordinates.
-The artifact coordinates uniquely describe the artifact you are referring to, but does not tell anything about its source (or origin).
-This is where Maven Repositories come into picture, that holds the artifacts laid out (published) according to Maven Repository Layout.
-And this is where the circle closes: artifacts, being laid out in defined layout, consumed and published by Maven.
+Maven addresses artifacts using artifact coordinates.
+The artifact coordinates uniquely identify an artifact, but do not say anything about its source or origin.
+This is where Maven Repositories come into the picture.
+A repository holds the artifacts in a file system or URL hierarchy laid out according to the Maven Repository Layout.
+And this is where the circle closes: artifacts, being laid out in defined layout, are consumed and published by Maven.

 Sections: